 To spray an approved pesticide over a city, approval must be given by the Department.

-Questions may be addressed to the North Dakota Department of Health at 701.328.5188, or email Liz Trythall (email@example.com).
+Questions may be addressed to the North Dakota Department of Environmental Quality at 701.328.5188, or email Liz Trythall (email@example.com).

 The rules pertaining to aerial spraying are contained in Chapter 33.1-15-10 of the North Dakota Air Pollution Control Rules.